absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 10. `sub link bitbucket project` - You will need to input your `bitbucket project key` and Subatomic will find the existing project within Bitbucket.
 11. `sub list projects` - List projects belonging to a team
 12. `sub request project environments` - Create new OpenShift environments for a project
+13. `sub project request jenkins job` - Creates a jenkins build folder for a given project

 ###  **Team Commands**
 Team commands allow you to manage your Subatomic team.
 These include team membership, team projects and DevOps environment configuration.